lawalter/rhwo-parental-care/raw_data/readme.md

 - `Observation.id` - the file name of the video segment
 - `Sample_size` - an ID for the video event
 - `Egg_count` - number of eggs being incubated
-- `Usable_length` - length of video that can be used for analysis in BORIS
+- `Usable_length` - length of video (in minutes) that can be used for analysis in BORIS
 - `Video_number` - an ID for the video event
 - `Letter` - sequential alphabetical ID for the video segments within a video event
 - `Part` - identifies which video out of the video event a segment covers, e.g. "2 of 3" means it's the second video out of three parts